-At the moment, the district does not face any pending litigation challenging its use of race as a factor in determining which over the last four years, districtsacross the country with similar student assignment plans have. been taken to court - and have
+At the moment, the district does not face any pending litigabelieves.

+"I'm not going to let the Pacific schools students will attend.
+But ovel the last four years, districts across the country with similar student assignment plans have. been taken to court - and have lost.